Mystery

 Gilbert 'Gil'

-great sadness that I have to report the death of Gilbert C. Morton.
-It was the
+is with great sadness that I have to report the death of Gilbert C. Morton.
+It

-discovery, more than 37 years ago, of 'Gil's' rusty steel helmet in my aunt's
+was the discovery, more than 37 years ago, of 'Gil's' rusty steel helmet in my

-garden that sparked my interest in wartime Ramsbury and ultimately lead to the
+aunt's garden that sparked my interest in wartime Ramsbury and ultimately lead

 'Gil' finally lost his battle with cancer at Timbercreek Nursing Home in Pekin